Documentation

 • For digits: use d

-• Separators: They can visually divide the different parts of a text field, aiding respondents in correctly entering data to the required format.
+• Separators: These visually divide distinct sections of a text field, assisting respondents in entering data accurately in the specified format.
 Use the following separators:

 Separators Suggested Use Example